 A server role is a parameter that is mentioned in

 <PRODUCT_HOME>/repository/conf/carbon.xml file of all WSO2 products.
-Each product has a different default ServerRoles property as follows:
+When a C-App is being deployed, it reads the ServerRoles property from the

 - WSO2 Application Server - "ApplicationServer"